-The goal is to the minimize the energy consumed during the execution while enforcing a deadline D on the execution time.
-We formalize the optimization problem in the simpler case where each task is executed at constant speed.
+The goal is to minimize the energy consumed during the execution while enforcing a deadline D on the execution time.
+We formalize the optimization problem in the simpler case, where each task is executed at constant speed.
 This strategy is optimal for the CONTINUOUS model (by a convexity argument) and for the DISCRETE and INCREMENTAL models (by definition).
 For the VDD-HOPPING model, we reformulate the problem in Section 5.1.
-Let d_i be the duration of the execution of task T_i , t_i its completion time, and s_i the speed at which it is executed.
-We obtain the following formulation of the MINENERGY(G, D) problem, given an execution graph G = (V, E) and a deadline D; the s_i values are variables, whose values are constrained by the energy model (see Section 3.2).
+For each task $T_i \in V$, b_i is the starting time of its execution, d_i is the duration of its execution, and s_i is the speed at which it is executed.
+We obtain the following formulation of the MINENERGY(G, D) problem, given an execution graph G = (V, E) and a deadline D; the s_i values are variables, whose values are constrained by the energy model (Section 3.2).